 Who will be consulted and how?

-All interested parties will have opportunities to give input electronically or during site consultations.
+All interested parties will have opportunities to give input electronically or during public workshop-consultations.
 We welcome the opportunity to engage with Nova Scotians in frank and student-centered dialogue regarding the future of inclusive education in our province.
 The Commission is committed to conducting public consultations that are:

 - Inclusive and accessible;